 Plus, when a portion of your paycheck is automatically shuffled away to your secret stash, well… what you don’t see, you won’t miss, right?

 Chime also has a feature that helps you save when you spend.
-It rounds up your purchases to the next dollar and puts the difference into your savings account, and it rewards you with a 10% bonus on round-ups each week.
+It rounds up your purchases to the next dollar and puts the difference into your savings account.

 - Register for automatic increases to your 401(k) each quarter.